 With small classes, a low student-to-teacher ratio, and a strong pedagogical approach, MFS has a history of exceptional academic successes.

-All (100%) of the seniors who have taken the Costa Rican Bachillerato examinations have earned diplomas from the Costa Rican Ministerio de Educación Pública.
+Our seniors take the Costa Rican Bachillerato examinations to earn diplomas from the Costa Rican Ministerio de Educación Pública.
 Many have scored high enough on the exam to allow them their complete choice of field of study.
 Our graduates also consistently score above average on SATs compared with test-takers worldwide.

 For students choosing to continue their educations at the university level, their MFS education allows them to matriculate to top schools in Costa Rica and the United States and internationally.
 In the United States, over the past few years MFS graduates have gone on to attend: